 Known globally for its Palio- a horse race that happens twice every year on July 2 & Aug 16, Siena also prides itself in its medieval walls and stunning squares.

-Its rivalry with Florence since the Middle Ages is probably there even now but I can’t see how both the towns are similar.
-Maybe the territorial, cultural and economic conflicts of the past made them constantly fought but to me the two can never replaced for the other!
+Its rivalry with Florence since the Middle Ages has been there due to territorial, cultural and economic conflicts.
+To me the two can never replaced for the other.
+They are unique in their own ways.

-Coming back to my small excursion to Siena… Well I mostly walked around the town to get a sense of place.
-Its popular landmarks- Piazza del Campo, Torre del Mangia and the Piazza del Duomo were the ones I saw first.
+Siena is a walkable town but is also steep.
+So remember to pack good walking shoes.
+Wander around the town to get a sense of place and see Siena’s popular landmarks- Piazza del Campo, Torre del Mangia and the Piazza del Duomo like I did.

 I could easily add Piazza del Campo in my favorite piazza of Italy list.
 It is breathtaking with its shell shape line of cafes, marbled fountain and Civic Museum.
-The piazza gives a sense of local as well touristy life.
+The piazza gives a sense of local as well touristy life and is a must when you visit.
 I had a glass of wine and a quick bite of panforte here.

 Siena’s train station is at the foot of the hill and is a 10-15 minute climb to the main piazza.
-If you are visiting from Florence, the best way to reach is by bus.
-There are several local operators in Florence.
+If you are visiting from Florence, consider taking a bus or hiring a car.